skchen1993/SwinIR/README.md

 ## Testing
 Following command will download the [pretrained models](https://github.com/JingyunLiang/SwinIR/releases/tag/v0.0) and put them in `model_zoo/swinir`.
 All visual results of SwinIR can be downloaded [here](https://github.com/JingyunLiang/SwinIR/releases/tag/v0.0).

-use `sh test.sh` or command below for testing:
+use `sh test.sh`  for classical SR x2 testing or command below for testing:

 ```bash
 # 001 Classical Image Super-Resolution (middle size)